akshat-creator/robot_localization/README.md

 ## Implementation Overview

+Methodology:

+Our particle filter works by doing these steps in methodology:

+1. Initialises a particle cloud randomly in the map or localised around an initial neato/robot guess
+2. Normalises the particle weights and sets all particle weights equal so the distribution sums to one.
+3. Applies motion model updating particles’ pose based on odometry and Gaussian motion noise
+4. Receives LIDAR data and compares predicted beam endpoints to the map using the likelihood field model.
+Computers weights assigning higher weights to particles whose predicted beam endpoints are closer based on closer distance objects
+Normalizes, reweights and resamples particles so they form a proper posterior distribution Publish particle cloud and output the new weighted particle set for visualization and pose estimation.

 ### Algorithm Approach

 Our particle filter follows the following steps:

-1. **Initialization** (`initialize_particle_cloud`): Generate a set of particles (hypotheses) randomly distributed across the map.
-Each particle starts with equal weight, representing initial uncertainty.
+1. **Initialization** (`initialize_particle_cloud`): We generate a set of particles (neato position hypotheses) randomly distributed across the map or distributed around an initial guess we give.
+Each particle starts with equal weight, representing initial uncertainty and so the dsitribution sums up to one.
-2. **Motion Update** (`update_particles_with_odom`):Compute change in odometry (`Δx, Δy, Δθ`).
-Update each particle by applying this delta plus Gaussian noise (0.02m, 0.01rad) to simulate real-world uncertainty.This predicts where the robot could be after movement.
+2. **Motion Update** (`update_particles_with_odom`): We compute change in odometry (`Δx, Δy, Δθ`) and update each particle by applying this delta plus Gaussian noise (+/- 0.02m, 0.01rad) to simulate real-world uncertainty.This predicts where the robot could be after movement.
 3. **Measurement Update** (`(update_particles_with_laser)`):
-Use every 20th laser beam to reduce computation.
+We use every 20th laser beam to reduce computation.
 Transform laser hits into map coordinates based on the particle’s pose.
-Query occupancy_field.`get_closest_obstacle_distance()` to compare expected vs observed distances.
+We then query the occupancy_field.`get_closest_obstacle_distance()` to compare expected vs observed distances.
 Compute weight with a Gaussian likelihood:
 $$
 w_i = e^{-\frac{d_i^2}{2\sigma^2}}
 $$
 - where \( d_i \) is the distance to the closest obstacle and \( \sigma \) represents the sensor noise parameter.

 4. **Pose Estimation**: Convert to quaternion and publish as `geometry_msgs/Pose`.
-WCompute weighted average of particles:
+We compute weighted average of particles:
 $$
 x = \sum_i w_i x_i, \quad
 y = \sum_i w_i y_i, \quad
 \theta = \arctan2\!\left(\sum_i w_i \sin\theta_i,\; \sum_i w_i \cos\theta_i\right)
 $$

-5. **Resampling** (`resample_particles`): Use helper draw_random_sample to resample particles based on their weights.
-Add small Gaussian noise to x, y, θ to avoid sample depletion.
-This focuses computation on high-probability areas.
+5. **Resampling** (`resample_particles`): We use the helper draw_random_sample to resample particles based on their weights.
+Add small Gaussian noise to x, y, θ to avoid maintain diverity in the sample.
+This focuses computation on higher probability areas.
 ### System Architecture

 ```